 Unless there are very few objects, the optimal clustering is unreachable.
 Clustering algorithms do not solve the task in an exact way.

 A cheap clustering method acting as a pre-process for other clustering algorithms to treat each subset.

+- Assessing a Clustering

-- Similarity between Objects - Choosing, Scaling, Distorting the Attributes
+- 3 Similarity between Objects

+- Choosing, Scaling, Distorting the Attributes